Registered Charity No 1118015

 Introduction

-In April 2003 Mr Andy Lowings formed a group to remake an authentic, but playable version of the famous Gold Lyre of Ur shown above, damaged in Baghdad during the conflict.
+In April 2003 we formed a charitable group to remake an authentic, playable version of the famous Gold Lyre of Ur which dates from 2,550 BC discovered by archaeologists in Iraq in 1929.